BINF-6310L-8310L-Spring25/Problem_Set_02_Distributions/README.md

 ### Question 10

 You note that this distribution looks like a normal distribution!
-From your sample of mean classroom scores across the district, calculate the mean and variance of the average classroom scores (from the 31 students.)
+From your sample of mean classroom scores across the district, calculate the mean and standard deviation of the average classroom scores (from the 31 students.)

 ### Question 11

-Use the mean and variance of the mean classroom scores across the district to plot a normal distribution of scores under the assumption that all scores are due only to random error.
+Use the mean and standard deviation of the mean classroom scores across the district to plot a normal distribution of scores under the assumption that all scores are due only to random error.

 ### Question 12